lvbots/lvbots.github.io/events/advanced_line_following_rules/index.md

 Each course also has a respective mirrored version that your robot will have to navigate as well.

 Some details are still TBD, but otherwise the [original line following rules](/events/line_following_rules) should apply.
+If you are interested in building your own course, you might find [this guide](https://www.pololu.com/docs/0J22) helpful.